feedingamerica/ftf-re-api/README.md

     - With the username and password you specify here, you can access the django admin
   c.
 The Django admin is a user interface to see the entries in the database and manage them (modify, delete, add, etc...)

-**After these steps are finished, all you have to do when coming back to work on the project is to activate the python environment: `source ./venv/bin/activate` and then you can start the django server again**
+**After these steps are finished, all you have to do when coming back to work on the project is to activate the python environment: `source ./venv/bin/activate` and then you can start the django server**